Review and road test of the Nissan Qashqai

 Design and Build

 This third generation Qashqai is not only a sharper looking thing, it's also a little bigger too, having needed to grow in size to keep a distance from the brand's smaller Juke SUV.
 It's 35mm longer, 32mm wider and 25mm taller than the previous generation model but Nissan has been careful to try and maintain the compact exterior dimensions that endeared customers to the MK2 design.
-There's an enlarged Nissan V-Motion grille flanked by LED matrix headlights
+There's an enlarged Nissan V-Motion grille flanked by LED matrix headlights.
+And that grille features the brand's latest logo.

 You'll notice key changes inside at the front too, where there's a new 'NissanConnect' 9.0-inch high resolution touchscreen offering wireless 'Apple CarPlay' and, according to Nissan 'just about all that's available in the market' when it comes to app-based and connectivity features.
-Top models get a 12.3-inch instrument screen and a 10.8-inch head-up display that's the segment's largest.
+For mid-range 'N-Connecta' level upwards, the car gets a 12.3-inch instrument screen and on top models, there's a 10.8-inch head-up display that's the segment's largest.
 The centre console's been redesigned with extra storage.
 The more ergonomic seats and more adjustable.
 And there's a cap-less fuel filler that can be opened externally, replacing the old driver's footwell release lever.
 On auto models, the new space saving gear shifter for the new 'shift-by-wire' CVT auto gearbox is much smaller but replicates the physical action of a traditional lever that customers tend to prefer.

 Out back, the differences in the size of this MK3 model are really evident if you've traded up from the previous model, helped by a 20mm increase in wheelbase length.
 Knee room for rear occupants has grown by 28mm to 608mm.
 The boot (which can now be accessed by a gesture-controlled powered tailgate) is much bigger too, now rated at 500-litres in size (50-litres bigger than before), with a compartment beneath the floor wide and deep enough to store the parcel shelf.